jcastle-zz/-playground-FeM-web-security/notes.md

   - Web developers have fallen behind backend and devops
   - Attacks are escalating in severity
   - Barriers to staging an attack are lower than ever

-- Modern.ie - setup a VM with IE9 running

 - Types of hackers